telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/table-context-menu.md

 The table context menu may be opened in two ways:

 *  Hover over the corresponding table, table column, or table row.
-Click on the ellipses (`...`) that will appear when you hover.
+Click on the ellipses `...` when they appear.
 *  Open the _Explorer_ tab in the Components/Explorer area of the Web Designer and find the corresponding table.
 Expand the groups.
-Click on the ellipses (`...`) beside the item.
+Click on the ellipses `...` beside the item.

 The exact options in the menu depend on the selected table part - see [Crosstab Areas]({%slug telerikreporting/designing-reports/report-structure/table-crosstab-list/understanding-crosstab-areas%}).
-They are determined by the static and dynamic groups the column/row falls in, whether there are merged cells, etc.
+The static and dynamic groups the column/row falls in, the availability of merged cells, etc. may also impact the content of the context menu.

 ## Context Menu for the entire Table item